 Step Two: Deep Condition

 After using silicone in shampoo for a long time, your hair may be extra parched.
 Apply Split Fix™ Hair Mask to hair, paying special attention to the ends.
-This deep conditioning agent is rich in naturally hydrating botanicals like organic aloe vera, acai berry extract, and apricot kernel oil.
-Plus, it contains ingredients that promote hair growth like coffee seed oil.
+This deep conditioning agent is rich in naturally hydrating botanicals like organic aloe vera, acai berry extract, and jojoba esters.
+Plus, it contains ingredients that promote hair growth like caffeine.
 Let the product sit for five to ten minutes to work its magic, then rinse out with cool water.

 Step Three: Wash Hair